 “My voice was made for bluegrass,” Bobby says.
 “I kept singing it and one thing led to another and one year led to another.
 Years went by, and I got to the Opry.
 So it’s just been my life.
 Bluegrass music has been my life.”

 The brothers formed a duo in 1953 following Bobby’s discharge from the U.S. Marine Corps.
 Their recording debut came in 1956 with tracks for MGM that continue to rank among the classic examples of Osborne Brother style.
 It was on these recordings — notably including “Once More” — that they changed the customary arrangement of trio harmony parts in bluegrass.
-Their sound featured Sonny singing lead in a high tenor, with two harmony parts arranged below.
+Their sound featured Bobby singing lead in a high tenor, with two harmony parts arranged below.

 The brothers’ 1960 appearance at Antioch College in Ohio helped usher in a new era of acceptance for bluegrass among younger and city-bred audiences.